gfre/sumo_bsw/Docs/installationguide/installationguide.rst

 (iii).
 GNU MCU Eclipse plugin
 *****************************
-To have Eclipse working with these tools, you need to install GNU MCU Eclipse plugin in the MCUXpresso IDE.
+The Eclipse environment requires the installation of the GNU MCU Eclipse plugin within the MCUXpresso IDE.
+According to the `GitHub Wiki <https://gnu-mcu-eclipse.github.io/plugins/install/>`_ of the GNU MCU Eclipse tools the versions *4.x* are only supported back to *Eclipse 4.6 with C Developing Tools (CDT) 9.2*.
+For the time being the latest version of MCUXpresso is 10.1.1 Build 606 2018-01-02, Eclipse 4.6.3v20170301-0400 (Neon) with CDT 9.1.0.201609121658.
-On the `GitHub Wiki <https://gnu-mcu-eclipse.github.io/plugins/install/>`_ of the GNU MCU Eclipse tools it says that \"*Starting with v4.x, the oldest Eclipse supported by the plug-ins is Eclipse 4.6 with C Developing Tools (CDT) 9.2*\".
-I am installing with MCUXpresso 10.1.1 Build 606 2018-01-02, Eclipse	4.6.3v20170301-0400 (Neon)	with CDT 9.1.0.201609121658.
-The newest GNU MCU Eclipse version would therefore not install correctly.
-Erich Styger recommends installing the `GNU ARM/MCU Eclipse plug-ins version 3.4.1  <https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases/tag/v3.4.1-201704251808>`_ , which worked for me.
-If you have a different MCUXpresso version, you should check compatibility on the GitHub Wiki.
+Consequently the latest GNU MCU Eclipse version would not install correctly.
+Prof. Erich Styger recommends in his blogs to instal the `GNU ARM/MCU Eclipse plug-ins version 3.4.1  <https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases/tag/v3.4.1-201704251808>`_ , which worked for the time being.
+Please check the current MCUXpresso version/Built available and the compatibility at the GNU MCU Eclipse tools GitHub Wiki.

-If you downloaded the *.zip*-file, open *MCUXpresso->Help->Install New software*, and put the file into the upcoming window via *drag\&drop*.
+If the *.zip*-file, open *MCUXpresso->Help->Install New software* was downloaded, put the file into the upcoming window via *drag\&drop*.
 It should now show up as shown in the picture.
 Mark the box and finish the installation.

 .. figure:: images/installnewsoftware.PNG